dicustefania/morpheus/README.md

 1. NAG:
    - The final database will contain 3 speech classes: Normal and Growled_A (authentic) + Growled_M (morphed).
-   - For the first two classes, at least 10 speakers must be used.
+   - For the first two classes, 10 speakers must be used.
-   - For each speaker, at least 10 utterances must be recorded.
+   - For each speaker, 10 utterances must be recorded (the same for all speakers).
-   - All files must be recorded at 16 kHz sampling rate, using PCM format, and must be at least 3 seconds long.
+   - All files must be recorded at 16 kHz sampling rate, using PCM format (_.wav_), and must be around 3 seconds long.
+   - As a software example, [Audacity](https://www.audacityteam.org/download) can be used.
+   - Each audio file should be saved using the following naming convention: "CCSSUU.wav", where CC is the class identifier ('NN' or 'GA'), SS is the speaker number ('01' ...
+'10') and UU is the utterance number ('01' ...
+'10'); e.g: _NN0201.wav_ -- Normal speech, 2nd speaker's 1st utterance.
-   - Additional information to log: speaker id#, gender, age, and musical training (especially concerning growling vocals).
+   - For each audio file, an identically named Excel file (_.xlsx_) must be created, in which to log additional information: speaker gender, age, and musical training (especially concerning growling vocals).
+   - After applying the voice morphing algorithm, the processed audio data will be saved in files following the same naming convention, but with the 'GM' class identifier.

 2. VMA:
    - Complete implementation (**_details to follow_**).